Live and Work in the USA Participate in the US Government Diversity Visa program now.

-All petitions must be submitted to the State Department in an electronic format, using a dedicated State Department website.
+There are no more paper entries.
+All petitions must be submitted to the State Department in an electronic format, using a dedicated green card lottery website.

 Use the USGCLS online registration to enter all of the required information and submit the necessary photographs (if you do not have digital photographs, you can send regular photos by mail).
 When your registration is complete, your application will be processed and submitted to the State Department.

 The US Green Card Lottery Program, also known as DV Lottery program, is a chance for people from all over the world to become permanent legal residents of the United States of America, meaning that they can live. work and study in the United States as any other US resident.
 The program grants 50,000 'Green Cards' EACH YEAR to potential immigrants who apply.
 Winners are chosen by a computer-generated random lottery.

 HOW DOES IT WORK?

 This program is an official State Department program, which grants 'Green Cards' to people who meet the simple, but strict, eligibility requirements.
 Applicants for Diversity Visas are chosen by a computer-generated random lottery drawing.
 The U.S. government makes available 50,000 permanent residence visas each year for the program.
 In order to be eligible for the program, individuals worldwide must fulfill the two basic entry requirements.
 In order for the draw to be as fair as possible, the visas are distributed among six geographic regions with a greater number of visas going to regions with lower rates of immigration.
 Furthermore, no visas are granted to natives of countries from which more than 50,000 natives immigrated to the U.S during the past five years.
 Within each region, natives of no one country can receive above seven percent of the total available Diversity Visas in any one year.